Find Out Which Type of Cold Frame Is Best

 See three different ways to utilize a cold-frame design

 Creating a cold frame does not need to be expensive or time-consuming.
 Even folks without any woodworking skills can build a structure to protect newly seeded plants or tender crops from inclement weather.
 From simple to sophisticated, there is a cold frame for every gardener.
 Learn how to build your own cold frame.

 The most rudimentary cold frame may be all that you need.
 Here, seed-free straw bales filled with soil and topped with a repurposed window will do the job just fine so long as the window is secure in the straw.

 With a little more time, you can create a cold frame out of recycled hemlock or other untreated wood and top it off with Lexan polycarbonate or other translucent material.
 On warm days, vent the structure with a felled branch or garden tool, such as a pitchfork or shovel.

 Some folks are perfectly happy investing a bit more time and money into a system that will last forever and needs little attention once it is built.
-This cold frame is constructed out of cedar planks and topped with a sheet of acrylic.
-The pièce de résistance, however, is a heat-sensitive hydraulic riser that senses the temperature and regulates ventilation, as needed.
+This cold frame is constructed out of cedar planks and is topped with a sheet of acrylic.
+The pièce de résistance, however, is a heat-sensitive hydraulic riser that senses the temperature and regulates ventilation as needed.

 Learn how to build it: Easy Cold Frame Plans